What it is

-Cruelty-Free Investing (also sometimes called Vegan Investing or Animal Welfare Investing) is a subcategory within ESG that allows you to further customize your investments to specifically protect or benefit animals—by ensuring that plant-based eating preferences, aversion to factory farming and vivisection, and the humane treatment for all living beings is reflected in your investment choices.
+Cruelty-free investing (also sometimes called vegan investing or animal welfare investing) is a subcategory within ESG that allows you to further customize your investments to specifically protect or benefit animals—by seeing that plant-based eating preferences, aversion to factory farming and vivisection, and the humane treatment for all living beings is reflected in your investment choices.

 For additional information, please refer to the Farm Animal Investment Risk and Return (FAIRR) report: Factory Farming: Assessing Investment Risks.